GE eyes oil & gas technology buys, deals; sees more orders

 GE is on the lookout for more buys in technology and regions such as emerging economies where it expects strong growth, Iyyanki said.

-The Fairfield, Connecticut-based company makes electric turbines, water-purification systems, medical equipment and other infrastructure equipment that developing nations invest in as they industrialise.
+The Fairfield, Connecticut-based company makes electric turbines, water-purification systems, medical equipment and other infrastructure equipment that developing nations invest in as they industrialize.

 “We put the big building blocks in place.
 There are niche technologies which will be relatively small acquisitions,” said John Lammas, vice president engineering at GE Oil & Gas.